nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.10.
 Redo a command : `redo`

 Changed your mind?
-Want to reverse a undone process?
+Want to reverse an undone process?

 Let's begin to redo the undone process.